tejalbarnwal/ITSP_2020-Oculus/Avishi_Agarwal/Progress.md

 # Progress Report
 ## Week 1
-Completed Kaggle Course on Python
+Completed Kaggle Course on Python and learnt to use GitHub

 ## Week 2
 Started solving problems on HackerRank